 MSc students will study a selected topic in depth and submit a thesis.

 Successful completion of eight modules, the group project and an individual project leads to the award of an MSc.

 This course is accredited by the Royal Institute of Naval Architects (RINA) and the Institute of Marine Engineering, Science and Technology (IMarEST) on behalf of the UK Engineering Council.

 - Catalina – our departmental racing yacht

 - Kelvin Hydrodynamics Lab – the largest ship-model experiment tank in any UK university

 - Industry standard software

-In recent years our students have been triumphant in the following high profile competitions:
+In recent years, students from NAOME have been triumphant in the following high profile competitions: